adamd9/youtube-music-story/README.md

 }
 ```

-**Stage 3**: Searches Spotify for "Charly", "Firestarter", etc. by name

-**Stage 5**: Generates final documentary using those exact tracks with proper context
+The client searches YouTube for the selected song titles/artists and picks the best match.

 ## Customizing the Default Playlist

-To customize the playlist, edit the `setupDefaultPlaylist()` function in `public/player.js`.
-You can add Spotify tracks or local MP3 files to the playlist.
+To customize defaults, adjust playlist building logic in `public/player.js`.
+You can add local MP3 narration, tweak mapping, or change UI behavior.

 ### Keyboard Shortcuts